aimms/documentation/pro-release-notes.rst

 **Resolved Issues**

    - Fixed an issue where solver session could not finish and result in error when using solver lease.
+   - Prevent sessions to get restarted when they get OOM killed.

 AIMMS PRO 24.9.1 Release
 ------------------------